Msiavashi/cursor-jacking/README.md

 1_ set triggerElement the id of the button you what to fire the geolocation call

-2_change the serverIp to your the ip serving the js file .
+2_change the serverIp to the ip serving the js file .

 Regards,

 Mohammad